Baillie Henderson Hospital: History

 Baillie Henderson Hospital is situated on the northwestern outskirts of Toowoomba.
 It was established as a lunatic asylum in 1890 and continues to provide psychiatric care with more than 400 patients and is the most intact nineteenth-century asylum in Queensland.

 The treatment of lunacy or madness underwent a reformation in the first half of the nineteenth century in America, France and Britain from physical restraint and bizarre procedures to management through the provision of a pleasant environment and work opportunities.
 The new approach was based on reforming an individual by placing them in a suitable environment and by the 1860s, asylums were accepted as the most appropriate place for the treatment of insanity.

 Prior to Queensland becoming a separate colony in 1859, residents who were classified as lunatics or insane and required control were simply placed in the local jail or sent south to an asylum at Sydney.
 Within thirty years of self-government, three asylums were operating in Queensland.

 Queensland's first asylum was the Woogaroo Lunatic Asylum opened in 1865.
 Within a decade overcrowding was a chronic problem and a Royal Commission in 1877 recommended the establishment of asylums at Toowoomba and Rockhampton.
 An asylum was established at Sandy Gallop (the Challinor Centre at Ipswich) in 1878 and operated as an annexe of Goodna until 1910 when it became a separate institution.
 The Rockhampton asylum did not proceed and plans for the Toowoomba institution were prepared by the colonial architect John James Clark in 1885.
 These plans provided for a large complex with two rows of pavilion wards separated by service buildings.

-The design and planning of the Toowoomba asylum was based on the principles of asylum design as enunciated by J Conolly in The Construction and Government of Lunatic Asylums and the original plan took more than 20 years to complete.
+The design and planning of the Toowoomba asylum was based on the principles of asylum design as enunciated by J Connolly in The Construction and Government of Lunatic Asylums and the original plan took more than 20 years to complete.